sam-wee/edb-osp/_resources/0-news-entertainment.md

 # Bringing you a slice of home through Mediacorp!

->Hello friends!
+Hello friends!

->
->As we fast approach the end of the year, we have been welcoming much rain on our usually sunny island – our alternative to winter!
-However, we keep ourselves warm though heart-warming stories such as this 25-year-old makes clothes for the disabled, and a visually impaired make-up artist who did not lose hope in his craft.
-You can also catch the 8th season of RenovAID, where you can join Belinda Lee as she helps to renew, rebuild and revitalise these families and their homes that are in need of some hope.
+As we fast approach the end of the year, we have been welcoming much rain on our usually sunny island – our alternative to winter!
+However, we keep ourselves warm though heart-warming stories such as [this 25-year-old makes clothes for the disabled](#clothes-for-the-disabled), and [a visually impaired make-up artist who did not lose hope in his craft](#visually-impaired-MUA).
+You can also catch [the 8th season of RenovAID](#renovaid-s8), where you can join Belinda Lee as she helps to renew, rebuild and revitalise these families and their homes that are in need of some hope.

->
->We did forget the little ones as well!
-As we approach the holiday season, do check out Make it Count, where the kids join Joakim and Charlotte as they go on an adventure each week to discover the many ways that Maths make it count in our lives!
+We did forget the little ones as well!
+As we approach the holiday season, do check out [Make it Count Season 2](#make-it-count-s2), where the kids join Joakim and Charlotte as they go on an adventure each week to discover the many ways that Maths make it count in our lives!

->
->Have an amazing month ahead!
+Have an amazing month ahead!

->
->_Cheers,_
+_Cheers,_
->_Team SGN_
+_Team SGN_

 ## NEWS & CURRENT AFFAIRS